awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

 The security group you need to create is a *VPC security group*, unless you have a legacy DB cluster not in a VPC that requires a* DB security group*\.
 If you created your AWS account after March 2013, chances are very good that you have a default VPC, and your DB cluster will be created in that VPC\.
 DB clusters in a VPC require that you add rules to a VPC security group to allow access to the cluster\.

 For example, if you have an application that will access a database on your DB cluster in a VPC, you must add a Custom TCP rule that specifies the port range and IP addresses that application will use to access the database\.
-If you have an application on an Amazon EC2 cluster, you can use the VPC or EC2 security group you set up for the Amazon EC2 cluster\.
+If you have an application on an Amazon EC2 cluster, you can use the VPC security group you set up for the Amazon EC2 cluster\.

 **To create a VPC security group**